maxheld83/ghactions/Rscript-byod/README.md

 ## Example Usage

 Here is a complete `main.workflow` that first builds your (byod) image, and then runs `rmarkdown::render_site()` on it.
-You can also get this automatically by running one of the workflow functions in the ghactions package.
+You can also get this automatically by running one of the `ghactions::website()` function in the ghactions package.

 ```
 workflow "Build then render" {